 There are a number of ways to submit the Gladue impact factors and other considerations:

-In British Columbia, pre-sentencing reports are usually prepared by Corrections officers, preferably with access to knowledge of Aboriginal background and historical issues.
+In British Columbia, pre-sentencing reports are usually prepared by probation officers, employed by BC Corrections, preferably with access to knowledge of Aboriginal background and historical issues.
 In some situations, the defence may want an independent report created or further information submitted in addition to the report ordered by the court.

 To create a report, the offender will be interviewed to uncover impact factors present in their personal history and to assess whether they have truly accepted responsibility for their actions, are willing and capable of undergoing a treatment program, and the degree of risk they present to the community.
 The amount of community supportavailable to the offender should also be examined.